ChalmersGU-data-structure-courses/general-course-information/exam-info.md

 - To get grade 5, you must also be awarded at least 4 points for the advanced questions.

 (If your course uses the G/VG grading scale, then you need 3 advanced points to get a VG.)

+## Past exams

+We have a repository of [past exams](https://github.com/ChalmersGU-data-structure-courses/past-exams) that you can use to practice.
+Note that the format of our exams has changed over the years.

+Once the exam is over, solutions to the exam will be uploaded here.